LeifLioness/bylawsamendment/DFW SRA Bylaws Amendment Proposal.md

-Article 3 (Leadership), Section 6 (Chairperson)
+Article 3 (Leadership), Section 6 (Chairpersons)
 ======

-The Chairpersons (henceforth referred to as Chair) shall be the organizer of their retrospective committee.
+Each committee is required to elect a Chair, and may optionally elect a Co-Chair or Co-Chairs, who shall be defined in the committee's bylaws.
+The Chair and optionally Co-Chair(s) shall organize and coordinate their respective committees.
+Chairs and Co-Chairs shall also represent their respective committees within the CCC, however each committee shall have only one (1) vote in any votes that are held by the CCC.
+Chairs and Co-Chairs shall discuss how their committee's vote will fall prior to the CCC vote being held, and how the decision is made shall be defined by each committee's bylaws.

-They shall be elected by approval vote of that committee's members. with the candidate who receives the most approvals obtaining the position for a term of six months.
-Each Committee is to have a single Chair, excluding the On-Boarding Committee that is always to be Chaired by the Secretary.
-The Chair shall serve as the representative for the their committee within the
+Each elected Chair or Co-Chair shall be elected by approval vote of that committee's members, with the candidate who receives the most approvals holding the Chair or Co-Chair position for a period of six (6) months.
+This excludes the Onboarding Committee, who's Chairperson shall always be the elected Secretary of the Chapter.

-CCC, as well as to help organize and coordinate their own committee.
+The Chair, and optionally Co-Chair(s), shall organize and coordinate their respective committees as defined by each committee's bylaws.